MadhuraBharadwaj-MSFT/MigrationGetStarted-Terraform/README.md

 | **functionAppRuntime** | The runtime of the Flex Consumption app that you plan to deploy.
 One of the following values: `dotnet-isolated`, `python`, `java`, `node`, `powershell`.|
 | **functionAppRuntimeVersion** | The runtime and version of the Flex Consumption app that you plan to deploy One of the following values: `3.10`, `3.11`, `7.4`, `8.0`, `10`, `11`, `17`, `20`.|

-Here is an example `variables.tfvars` that you can modify:
+Here is an example `variables.tfvars`.
+Modify the resorce names to suit your naming conventions:

 ```terraform
 subscription_id = ""